 Scream 2 also stars Sarah Michelle Gellar (Cici Cooper), Timothy Olyphant (Mickey Altieri), and Liev Schreiber (Cotton Weary).
 This is the first Scream movie to introduce “Stab”, a horror movie series based on the “Woodsboro Murders”.

-Before “Stab”, the horror movie within a horror movie, became the crutch for the rest of the Scream franchise in terms of meta commentary, there was the simplicity of a killer terrorizing teens in their absurdly remote houses.
-Scream gets off to a brutal start, with Drew Barrymore (Casey Becker), even then a hugely famous movie star, being killed in the first ten minutes.
+Before “Stab”, the horror movie within a horror movie, became the crutch for the rest of the Scream franchise in terms of meta commentary, there was the simplicity of a killer terrorizing teens in their absurdly large remote homes.
+Scream gets off to a brutal start, with Drew Barrymore (Casey Becker), even then a hugely famous movie star, being killed within the first ten minutes.

 From that moment on, there’s really no telling who’s safe — or even who the killer is, for that matter.
 Scream ingeniously combines age-old slasher tropes with meta commentary, but never once becomes the butt of its own joke.
 And while it’s dripping with the ’90s, it has aged surprisingly well, and its references show no signs of going out of style.

 Scream also stars Matthew Lillard (Stu Macher) and Skeet Ulrich (Billy Loomis).
-Lillard appears in a blink-and-you’ll-miss-it cameo in Scream 2, while Ulrich reprises his role as Billy Loomis in Scream (2022).
+Lillard appears in a blink-and-you’ll-miss-it cameo in Scream 2, while Ulrich reprises his role as Billy Loomis in Scream (2022) and Scream VI.
 Wes Craven also appears in the original Scream as “Freddy”, a janitor who is dressed just like the horror icon Freddy Krueger.

 How would you rank all the Scream movies?
 And what’s your favorite scary movie?
 Let us know in the comments below!